 But while her music has reached around the globe, and her face is everywhere, her style has been something of a mystery to followers and fans alike.
 On and off the stage, she’s often seen wearing baggy pants, huge sweatshirts—different than what other pop artists are seen wearing, right?

 View this post on Instagram

-She recently collabed with clothing brand Calvin Klein in a short video ad, explaining why.
+When she did a collab with clothing brand Calvin Klein in a short video ad last May, she finally explained.
 The reason might be different than you expect:

 “I never want the world to know everything about me.
 I mean, that’s why I wear big, baggy clothes.
 Nobody can have an opinion if they can’t see what’s underneath.”

 Her comments could be aimed at body-shamers, but they also remind us how much teens are sexualized in our pornified culture.